-Check out the steps below to learn how to add the Google Maps block to your site!
+Let’s walk through the simple steps to add the Google Maps block to your site.

 Step 1: Edit Your Page and Add the Block

 In your site dashboard, edit the page you wish to add a map to.
-Then in the editor, click the + button to add a block then search for and click on the Google Maps block to add it to the page.
+Then in the editor:

 Step 2: Enter Your Address